alnitak/flutter_soloud/WEB_NOTES.md

 ## How to use

-In the `web` directory, there is a `compile_wasm.sh` script that generates the `.js` and `.wasm` files for the native C code.
+In the `web` directory, there is a `compile_wasm.sh` script that generates the `.js` and `.wasm` files for the native C code located in the `src` dir.
 Run it after installing *emscripten*.
 There is also a `compile_web.sh` to compile the web worker needed by native code to communicate with Dart.
-These scripts should be run when changing C/C++ code or the `web/worker.dart` code.
+The generated files are already provided, but if it is needed to modify C/C++ code or the `web/worker.dart` code, the scripts must be run to reflect the changes.

-The `compile_wasm.sh` script uses the `-O1` code optimization.
-A better optimization doesn't work for me,  this need furter investigation.
+The `compile_wasm.sh` script uses the `-O3` code optimization flag.

 To see a better errors logs, use `-O0 -g -s ASSERTIONS=1` in `compile_wasm.sh`.